sraju7213-wq/Vwc-ultimate-/self_drive_eligibility.md

 4. Security Deposit: A security deposit will be required, which will be refunded after the vehicle is returned in the same condition.

+5. All fuel costs will be paid by the customer.